-The Intermediate Care programme has developed new services to help people remain independent; to stay at home or to get home quicker.
+The Intermediate Care programme has spent £1.3m in 2021, the start of developing new services to help people remain independent; to stay at home or to get home quicker.
 Five of the ten planned workstreams have started to develop new services.

-In 2021, the following services were developed in partnership with general practice; Family Nursing & Home Care; the Ambulance Service; external providers and clinicians from within Health and Community Services:-
+In 2021, the following services were developed in partnership with general practice; Family Nursing & Home Care; the Ambulance Service; external providers and clinicians from within Health and Community Services: -